M6910 Fundamentals of Systems Engineering

 M6401 Product Design and Development

-Taught by Assoc Prof Chen Chun-Hsien and Asst Prof Moon Seung Ki
+Taught by Assoc Prof Chen Chun-Hsien and Assoc Prof Moon Seung Ki

 The course covers the following sections: A multi-disciplinary approach to product design and development; Product development process and strategies; Need identification and product specifications; Generation and evaluation of ideas and concepts; Product architecture; Product aesthetics and form creation; Product semantics and identity.